psi4/psi4/doc/sphinxman/source/molden.rst

 computations are invoked using the WebMO GUI.
 The filename of the Molden file ends in ".molden", and the prefix is determined by
 |globals__writer_file_label| (if set), or else by the name of the output
 file plus the name of the current molecule.
+If |scf__molden_novirtual|
+is set to true, the unoccupied orbitals are not written to the Molden file.

 .. autofunction:: driver.molden(wfn, filename)